ZhgChg.Li

 # ...

-# etc. install commands
+# other install commands

 make install